 - a.
+Complete major actuarial recertification work and implementation of its recommendations of the Commission's Tree Fruit plan. - b.
 Continue to consult with industry stakeholder groups to review current policies and regulations aimed at improving existing insurance plans.
-One example is the addition of early potatoes to the acreage loss plan for the 2019 crop year. - b.
-Work with industry stakeholders on the development of new insurance programs such as grapes vines, hemp and haskap. - c.
+Examples include consultations with wild blueberry, tree fruit, and horticulture sectors. - c.
+Work with industry stakeholders on the development of new insurance programs/options such as grapes vines and haskap. - d.
+Consult with industry stakeholders on the feasibility of livestock price insurance products. - e.
 Develop its regulations consistent to the mandate of the Province's office of Regulatory Affairs and Service Effectiveness.
-Examples include work to update the form and content of current dairy plan regulations and revisions to the Arbitration regulations. - d.
+Examples include continued work to update the form and content of current dairy plan regulations and revisions to the Arbitration regulations. - f.
 Work with stakeholder groups to continue to review the effectiveness of its Wildlife Compensation Program.